davetcoleman/unix_settings/notes/git.md

 Combine commits from one branch and merge into current branch git merge squash --feature

-Commit part of a file
-  git add -p filename
+Commit part of a file / partial file git add -p filename

   y to stage that hunk, or